vkonov2/WavGenerator/README.md

 - WavGenerator.py uses argparse.
 For information about CL args use -h.
 - Text for speech generation should be written in one file (default: text.txt) and used as -input flag from CL.
-- Wav files would be generated in output_dir (default: wav/) that is set by -output_dir flag from CL.
+- Wav files would be generated in -dir (default: wav) that is set by -dir flag from CL.
 - Every string in -input would be generated as separate files.
 Names of these files are set as the number of string in the -input file.

 Running the script: